ADACS-Australia/swinburne-rc-docs/docs/ssh-key.md

 # Setting an SSH key

 !!! note
-    Nectar images are set up to be passwordless by default, and thus can only be accessed via a cryptographically signed public and private key set.
+    Nectar images are set up to be password-less by default, and thus can only be accessed via a cryptographically signed public and private key set.

-To set and SSH key-pair, click the `Compute` tab on the left panel, and then select `Key Pairs`.
+To set and SSH key pair, click the `Compute` tab on the left panel, and then select `Key Pairs`.
+If you have previously set an SSH key pair, then it will show up here, and you can reuse it for your instance. ([Skip](../launching-instance) this section if you want to reuse your key).

 ![](images/key_pairs.png)

-Next, you can either:
+If you've never set an SSH key pair, or you'd like to set a new one, then you can either:

 1. [create](#create-new-key) a new SSH key pair; or
 2. [import](#import-existing-key) an existing public key on your local machine (if you have one).

 ### Create new key
-To create a new key-pair, press `+ Create Key Pair`.
+To create a new key pair, press `+ Create Key Pair`.
 Give your key a name and select SSH Key for the Key Type.
 Then press the `Create Key Pair` button.

 ![](images/create_key.png)

 This will download a private key to your downloads folder with the suffix `.pem`.
+In our case, the key is called `nectarkey.pem`.

 It is good practice to store the key in the `~/.ssh` directory.
-To move the key, open a terminal and type
+To move the key, open a **terminal** and type

 ```console
 mv ~/Downloads/nectarkey.pem ~/.ssh/.